On the dihedral Euler characteristics of Selmer groups of abelian varieties: The definite case

 \end{lemma}

 \begin{proof} See \cite[Lemma 3.13]{C}, the proof carries over without changes to the setting of principally polarized abelian varieties. \end{proof}

-\begin{lemma} Let $v \mid p$ be a prime of $K$ where $A$ has good ordinary reduction.
+\begin{lemma} Let $v$ be a prime of $K$ above $p$ where $A$ has good ordinary reduction.
 Assume additionally that $A$ is principally polarized.
-Then, for all $i \geq 2$, we have isomorphisms We also have for $i=1$ the short exact sequence
+Then, for all $i \geq 2$, we have isomorphisms We also have for $i=1$ the short exact sequence \end{lemma}